 The only way you could virtually make sure that you never, ever experience DOMS again in your life would be to avoid trying any unfamiliar, difficult, or challenging physical activity ever again in your life.
 This course of action is not recommended, of course – and especially not if you’re interested in improving at climbing or pushing your current level of fitness up.

 Up Next Week: Climbing & Training Helpful Hints and Suggestions: DOMS Prevention and Attenuation Tactics (IYC Series), Part 2

-This multipart series of blogs and articles starts here, in case you have to catch up.
-Remember that my designation of each area as “easy,” “medium” or “hard” is purely subjective.
-I’ve arrived at the designations from my personal experience garnered from 20 years of climbing along with my observations from climbing coaching throughout the past four years.
-You may find some of the areas harder or easier to change than I do/did.
+This multipart series of articles starts here, in case you have to catch up – you’ll also find a full table of contents, complete with links, in that entry.
+This information and advice is based on my 20+ years of climbing along with observations I’ve made as a climbing coach/certified personal trainer.
+You might not agree with me or my take on things.
+That’s fine – feel free to take it or leave it as you wish!
 Also, remember that the information I provide here is purely offered as advice and that no exercises or training program should be undertaken without receiving medical clearance from a healthcare professional.

 One other caveat: As will be true for all of the entries and articles in this series, if you’ve already mastered or maxed out the topic at hand to the best of your ability level, you’ll reap far fewer benefits or none at all from my suggestions – good for you that you figured it out, but sorry I couldn’t help you out more.
 Happy climbing and training!